 taking reasonable steps to verify the consumer’s financial situation."

-The third step is particularly important because right now customers can easily make false or misleading statements about their financial position.
+The third step is particularly important as customers can easily make false or misleading statements about their financial position.

 Whilst lenders in the auto-finance industry have taken some steps in verifying an applicant’s income the same has not been done for their expenditure.